-- 5 Drag and drop the connector for MSLive from the Identity Sources palette to the Identity Sources panel. - 6 Click the connector, then click Configure. - 7 Use the following information to configure the connector for MSLive:

-Client ID: Specify the Client ID value from the MSLive configuration.

-Client Secret ID: Specify the Client Secret value from the MSLive configuration.
+- 5 Drag and drop the connector for MSLive from the Identity Sources palette to the Identity Sources panel. - 6 Click the connector, then click Configure. - 7 Use the following information to configure the connector for MSLive: - Client ID: Specify the Client ID value from the MSLive configuration. - Client Secret ID: Specify the Client Secret value from the MSLive configuration. - 8 Click OK, then click Apply to save the configuration.